edom/work/dynasty/README.md

 - Run a Scotty web server instance at localhost:8008.
 - Use the browser for user interface.

+Parlor (multiplayer lobby) and table.

+Replace ioref with stm.

 The URL /people shows a HTML page describing all people in the game.

 Allow the user to configure the web server port via environment variable `HTTP_PORT`.